jusbuckingham/zodia/README.md

 ### Additional details
 - Who this is for: Zodiac enthusiasts.
-- What this is for: To be able to enjoy and contribute to the Zodia hub.
+- What this is for: To enjoy and contribute to the Zodia hub.
 - Why: To build a community around Zodiac enthusiasts.

 ## Code Snippets